Things to Do

 Egg, white and yolk separated and lightly whisked

 Cheese and Onion filling

 1. Mix flour with salt until well combined.

 3. Add egg yolk and milk in small amounts, mix until small dough clumps start to form.

-4. Make balls out of the mixture and flattern into discs.
+4. Make balls out of the mixture and flatten into discs.
 Chill in the refrigerator for 30 minutes.

 5. On a lightly floured surface, roll out the dough into a thin sheet and cut round discs.

-6. Store in refridgerator / freezer until ready to use.
+6. Store in refrigerator / freezer until ready to use.